-Inflation impacted a number of facets of our business during the three months ended March 31, 2023 and 2022 at both of our business segments.
-We experienced price increases for, among other items, certain raw materials, consumable supplies, services for repairs and maintenance of our facilities, utilities, shipping and freight charges, fuel surcharges and labor costs.
-We expect this trend to continue through 2023 and potentially longer, which could have a significant impact on our future results of operations.
-In addition, some of our plasma purchase agreements provide for annual price increases that are tied to various consumer price indices, which have resulted in higher than historical percentage price increases and has resulted in and is expected to continue to result in higher source plasma and other raw material and supplies costs in the remainder of 2023 and future periods.
+Inflation impacted a number of facets of our business during the six months ended June 30, 2023 and 2022 at both of our business segments.
+We experienced price increases for, among other items, certain raw materials, consumable supplies, services for repairs and maintenance of our facilities, utilities, shipping and freight charges, fuel surcharges and labor costs, among other expenses.
+Based upon publicly available information and reports form the U.S. Government, we expect this trend to continue through 2023 and potentially longer, which could potentially have a significant impact on our future results of operations.
+In addition, some of our third-party plasma purchase agreements provide for annual price increases that are tied to various consumer price indices, which have resulted in higher than historical percentage price increases and has resulted in and is expected to continue to result in higher source plasma and other raw material and supplies costs for the remainder of 2023 and into future periods.
+We are unable to predict when these external drivers of inflation will subside.